 - heat-sensitive substrates can be printed on safely, with quality results;

-- LED UV lamps last significantly longer (10x) than traditional UV lamps (AMS's can provide 30,000+ hours of curing, when operated at the proper power capacity, before they begin to degrade);
+- LED UV lamps last significantly longer (10x) than traditional UV lamps, saving time and money (our LED-UV modules can provide 30,000+ hours of curing, when operated at the proper power capacity);

 - heat, ozone and mercury are eliminated from press rooms, making them safer and improving overall environmental impact;